 Defence Diving School Instructors Cycle for Charity

-The following item from today's Portsmouth News describes a charity bike ride from John O'Groats to Land's End involving DDS divers Joe Hannfrey, John Carroll, John Pearson, Derek Kelly and Ian Flemming.
+The following item from today's Portsmouth News describes a charity bike ride from John O'Groats to Land's End involving DDS divers Joe Hanfrey, John Carroll, John Pearson, Derek Kelly and Ian Fleming.

 Minesweeping Heritage - Cdr Stanley Ewart Davies DSC** RNR